argoproj-labs/argocd-ephemeral-access-sleep-plugin/README.md

-# argocd-ephemeral-access-sleep-plugin
+# Argo CD EphemeralAccess Sleep Plugin

-A simple Ephemeral Access plugin for tests and serve as example
+A simple Ephemeral Access plugin for tests and serve as an implementation reference.